bagasssss/Domino-and-SchoolGpaCalculator/README.md

 ### Domino functionality
 - ability to create new domino
 - available domino parts in right part of screen.
 Just push on any for new domino creating
-- ability to turn main domino to the right or tp the left
+- ability to turn main domino to the right or left
 - crawler to change size of main domino
 - crawler to change speed fo turning of main domino